PINTO0309/scs4onnx/README.md

     forced_extraction_op_names: List[str]
         Extracts the constant value of the specified OP name to .npy regardless of the mode specified. e.g. ['aaa','bbb','ccc']

+    disable_auto_downcast: Optional[bool]
+        Disables automatic downcast processing from Float64 to Float32 and INT64 to INT32.
+        Try enabling it and re-running it if you encounter type-related errors.
+        Default: False

     non_verbose: Optional[bool]
         Do not show all information logs.
 Only error logs are displayed.